 The erratic nature of the world gives the subject of Economics a dynamic yet intricate complexion.
 Although this makes it harder to find definite solutions, it definitely does make the exploration of the discipline very interesting.
-With the same intention in mind, the Declassified spoke with Mr. Prakash Sakpal, a Senior Asia Economist with ING Bank N.V. and has been active in economic research of the Asia-Pacific countries for over 25 years.
+With the same intention in mind, the Declassified Team spoke with Mr. Prakash Sakpal, a Senior Asia Economist with ING Bank N.V., who has been active in economic research of the Asia-Pacific countries for over 25 years.

 As an expert on the Asian economies, he spoke at length on Asia’s development and economic significance in the world, what makes some of the nations stand out and the pressing circumstances they are grappling with.
 Read on to find out what Mr. Sakpal has to say about these present-day matters, along with his take on what it’s like to be an Economist among other things.

 Question 1.
 What is one aspect that drew you towards the subject of Economics?
 How and why did you choose to study and then practice in this field?

 Ans: There is no single aspect that drove me to this career.
 First of all, I would point at circumstances leading to natural learning of this subject.
 Since childhood, I was participating in my family business and that is how I started learning demand and supply, by adjusting the prices based on these demand-supply forces.
 Second was my interest in the subject.
 When I went on to college, I set out to learn Economics as one of the six subjects being offered and I ended up eventually doing my Bachelors as well as Masters in entire Economics.
 In this manner, the interest was developed along the way.
 Third is the career prospects this field could potentially offer you.
 Given this economic background, I thought it would land me in a better position in terms of career.
 Hence that foundation became beneficial for me.
 Last but not the least, I would point at the opportunity.
 Even if one learns the subject, it is not necessary that he will end up being an economist all the time.
 It is the opportunity that struck me and I grabbed it.